sudhakaran-kumaran/Java_Shopping/README.md

 # Java_Shopping

 Challenges :

 1.Understanding the flow was my first difficulty.Now,I'm strong in flow.
+2.Reading the file.
-2.loading products using csv file.After understanding csv file concept it is very easy.
+3.loading products using csv file.After understanding csv file concept it is very easy.
-3.Reading the file.
+4.Array out of bound exception error.Then,I've fix it.

 1. Login - Existing User and Admin
 2. Register - New User